Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry

 \section{Idealized model for E1-M1 transitions}

-In this section we will derive an effective model for the E1-M1 transition processes during the LPAI schemes discussed in the previous section for an atomic cloud in a gravitational potential, see Fig.~\ref{fig:three-level atom}.
+In this section we will derive an effective model for the finite-time E1-M1 transition processes during the LPAI schemes discussed in the previous section for an atomic cloud in a gravitational potential, see Fig.~\ref{fig:three-level atom}.
 The cloud will be modelled as a fully first-quantized atom, including its quantized COM motion.
 In particular, this can be applied to general initial atomic wavepackets.
 We will assume, for now, that the electromagnetic fields of the laser beam are classical plane waves.
-The extension to realistic position-dependent laser intensities and finite pulse-time effects will be treated in Sec.~\ref{sec.Finite Pulse-Time effects}.
+We will explicitly show that to leading order standard Rabi oscillations are recovered, since the COM dependence drops out for fields of constant intensity in space.
+The extension to realistic position-dependent laser intensities as well as finite pulse-time effects will be treated in Sec.~\ref{sec.Finite Pulse-Time effects}.